MatthewGerber/raspberry-py/docs/cad-parts.md

   1. Auto-home the printer.
   2. Move the z-axis to identify the appropriate z-offset, using a sheet of A4 paper for thickness.
 Note the z-offset that causes the nozzle to just slightly grab the paper.
 Call this `adjustment`.
-  3. Auto-home the printer.
-  4. Access the leveling probe's z-offset and note its value.
+  3. Access the leveling probe's z-offset and note its value.
 Call this `current`.
 Then set the leveling probe's z-offset to `current + adjustment`.
-  5. Save the configuration settings.
+  4. Save the configuration settings.
-  6. Level the bed.
+  5. Level the bed.
 The hot end should be in the correct position above the bed, with the z-value showing 0.0 on the printer display and a very small gap between the nozzle and bed.
-  7. Add `G28 G29` to your slicer's g-code preamble.
+  6. Add `G28 G29` to your slicer's g-code preamble.
 The `G28` (home) command is probably already present, in which case you just tack on `G29` (level bed).
-  8. Octoprint has a [bed leveling visualizer plugin](https://plugins.octoprint.org/plugins/bedlevelvisualizer), which displays the bed mesh as shown below:
+  7. Octoprint has a [bed leveling visualizer plugin](https://plugins.octoprint.org/plugins/bedlevelvisualizer), which displays the bed mesh as shown below:
   ![bed-mesh](bed-mesh.png)
-  9. Add `G28 G29` to your slicer's g-code preamble.
+  8. Add `G28 G29` to your slicer's g-code preamble.
 The `G28` (home) command is probably already present, in which case you just tack on `G29` (level bed).

   After installing the new firmware, I kept running into under-extrusion issues.
 It took a while to realize that the new